sorskod/webserver/README.md

 ## TODO:
-- Remove HK2 and implement Guice as only DI framework
+- Remove HK2 and make Guice as only DI framework
 - HTTPS support and tests
 - README & Wiki